namwonss/ADOM/README.md

 <br/>This command will initiate the simulation specified in the simulation_test.m script and execute the code within that file.
 Make sure you are in the correct directory or provide the full file path if simulation_test.m is not in your current working directory.
 <br/><br/>
-If MATLAB is not installed, please click on **Reproducible Run** at Code Ocean.
+If MATLAB is not installed, please click on **Reproducible Run** in Code Ocean.
 <br/><br/>
 https://codeocean.com/capsule/9844095/tree
 <br/><br/>